iamstefanstoyanov/Financial-dashboard/readme.md

 A simplified version of the financial dashboard that has:

-A public home page.
+- Public home page.
-A login page.
+- Login page.
-Dashboard pages that are protected by authentication.
+- Dashboard pages that are protected by authentication.
-The ability for users to add, edit, and delete invoices.
+- The ability for users to add, edit, and delete invoices.

 ## Build With